 - 19. One Last Stop by Casey McQuiston

 - 20. Somebody’s Daughter: A Memoir by Ashley C. Ford

 This article contains affiliate links

-The Dukes Avenue Beach Reads list for Summer 2021
+The Dukes Avenue Beach Reads List for 2023

 What Nella doesn’t bargain for are the tensions and disagreeable events that this freshly hired employee brings with her.
 Manipulation, threats and obsession drive this beach read to thrilling depths that are guaranteed to keep you engrossed until the very last page.